 Do you have a budget available to purchase project materials?
 (A budget is not required, but providing project materials opens up additional project opportunities.
 Contributions for project materials are made as a tax-deductible donation.)

 Is there any other information about your group that will help us in deciding the most appropriate park and project?

 Once we receive your email, Park Pride will respond to confirm we received your request and to ask any follow-up questions.
-We’ll coordinate with our Friends of the Park groups and the City of Atlanta or DeKalb County Parks Department to determine what the most appropriate and beneficial project will be.
+We’ll coordinate with our Friends of the Park groups, Atlanta BeltLine Adopter groups, the City of Atlanta or DeKalb County Parks Department to determine what the most appropriate and beneficial project will be.
 Park Pride will develop the scope of work for your project, coordinate all appropriate materials, tools, and gloves, and offer day-of project management.
 All you have to do is show up and volunteer!